 Sheila Fitzpatrick

 Sheila Fitzpatrick is a historian of the Soviet Union and modern Russia.
 Her books The Cultural Revolution in Russia, 1928-31 (1978), Education and Social Mobility in the Soviet Union, 1921-34 (1979) and The Russian Revolution (1982) were foundational to the field of Soviet social history.
 She taught for many years at the University of Chicago, before returning to Australia, the country of her birth.
 She is the author of two volumes of memoir, My Father's Daughter: Memories of an Australian Childhood and A Spy in the Archives, part of which was first published in the LRB.
-Lost Souls: Soviet Displaced Persons and the Birth of the Cold War is due in November.
+Lost Souls: Soviet Displaced Persons and the Birth of the Cold War is out now.

 “Nina realised that her diary was potentially dangerous.
 After her mother read it, fearing that it ‘might contain something counter-revoluntionary’ and finding that it did, Nina crossed out some of the most dangerous passages.
 But her first, typically adolescent reaction was a stab of embarrassment that her mother had read what she’d written about boys.
 In an earlier entry she had said: ‘What if the apartment is suddenly searched and it is confiscated because of my completely uncensored remarks about Stalin?
 And it winds up in the hands of the secret police?
 They’ll read it and laugh at my amorous gibberish.’
 In the event the NKVD didn’t laugh when they read her diary.”